-20 Ways to Lose Weight in Your Hips
+24 Ways to Lose Weight in Your Hips

 In a perfect world, you'd be able to pick and choose where you lose and gain weight.
-Unfortunately, when your body needs energy, it takes it from all over your body—not just from your hips because you're sick of your love handles and muffin top.
-There are, however, tweaks that can be made to your diet and exercise plan (and your attitude towards helpful living in general) that make shrinking your hips a more feasible endeavor.
+Unfortunately, when your body needs energy, it takes it from all over your body—not just from your hips because you're sick of your love handles and those dreaded areas of fat.
+But if you're specifically wondering how to lose hip fat, there are tweaks that can be made to your diet and exercise plan (and your attitude toward helpful living in general) that make shrinking your hips a more feasible endeavor.

 Neiman suggests trading in your long jogs for some harder, more aggressively paced intervals—also known as high-intensity interval training (HITT), a type of training that gets and keeps your heart rate up to burn more fat in less time.
 The way it works is you push your body to its maximum for 20 to 30 seconds of an exercise (like sprinting), then rest or do a less intense version of that exercise for one to two times that amount, and then keep repeating this pattern for 20 minutes.
-Sayonara, squishy sides!
-For more killer exercises, check out these 30 Most Effective 30-Second Workout Moves.
+See ya, squishy sides!

 "It's best to do moves that incorporate multiple muscle groups since you can't really spot train one specific problem area," says Physique 57 co-founder Tanya Becker.
 "Barre exercises are highly effective since your body becomes the machinery and your muscles have to work together to support your balance at the barre."
 Becker also notes that it's important to combine sprints that incorporate cardio, as well as strength training.
 "This combination yields quick results when you're trying to trim and tone all of your muscles."